-The department of higher education shall submit an annual report to specified committees of the general assembly demonstrating that the institutions included in the bill have met resident admission and enrollment requirements.
+The department of higher education (department) shall submit an annual report to specified committees of the general assembly demonstrating that the institutions included in the act have met resident admission and enrollment requirements.
 The department and the public research institutions shall ensure that necessary data is available for the report.

 For the 2018-19 state fiscal year, the act appropriates $8,181,450 from student tuition to the department for use by the regents of the university of Colorado.